This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - It is low in calories but packs tons of fiber, vitamin C, vitamin A and folate into each serving.

 - There are also many different ways to enjoy papayas.
-Some of the most popular include adding it to salads or smoothies, making it into a juice, or eating it raw with just a squeeze of lemon.
+Some of the most popular include adding it to salads or smoothies, making it into a juice, or eating it raw with just a squeeze of lemon to take advantage of papaya benefits.

-- Selecting organic, non-GMO fruit and including it as part of a healthy, balanced diet is a great way to take advantage of its unique health benefits.
+- Selecting organic, non-GMO fruit and including it as part of a healthy, balanced diet is a great way to take advantage of papaya benefits.